louisnfr/ft_containers/README.md

 42Paris, May 2022.

-The standard C++ containers have all a specific usage.
-To make sure you understand them, let’s re-implement them!
+The goal of this project is to re-implement the standard C++ containers.